 Sex is a natural part of life—as are the occasional sexual health concerns.
-According to Dr. Derek Polonsky of Harvard Medical School, between 35 and 50 percent of all humans will experience a long-term sexual issue (anything from difficulty reaching orgasm, to post-traumatic anxiety, to mismatched sex drives between partners) at some point in their… read more
+According to Dr. Derek Polonsky of Harvard Medical School, between 35 and 50 percent of all people will experience a long-term sexual issue (anything from difficulty reaching orgasm to mismatched sex drives between partners) at some point in their lives.
+With rates that… read more

 Isn’t it frustrating when you know for certain that something is true, yet the person you’re talking to refuses to believe you?
-Maybe they’re questioning a theory that you spent years developing in graduate school, or maybe they’re just misremembering the plot of your favorite book.
-Either way, their patronizing attitude and refusal to recognize… read more
+Maybe they’re questioning a theory that you spent years developing in graduate school.
+Maybe they’re misremembering the plot of your favorite book.
+Either way, their patronizing attitude and refusal to recognize your knowledge… read more

 Researchers have a number of theories about why we engage in the act of stereotyping.
 Some believe it developed as a way to promote group identity and strengthen the social systems that allow us to survive.
 Others believe it’s simply a matter of ease, as our brains process categorized information more efficiently.